ngs-mstb/micgent/README.md

 This repository MICGENT is the main component of the NGS-MSTB system.
 Here we describe how to use the entire system that is comprised of multiple code repositories.
-If you want, you can jump directly to [running the NGS-MSTB as a Docker container](#how-to-run---docker).
+If you want to skip the introduction, you can jump directly to
+[running the NGS-MSTB as a Docker container](#how-to-run---docker).

 ![screenshot-main](docs/ngs-mstb-screen.png)